Lessons Learned from Downton Abbey

 Taxes, Taxes, Taxes

-Again, Matthew’s death triggered potentially crippling estate taxes for the family and there was great debate within the family about how to meet this pressing obligation and what kind of debt to take on.
+Again, Matthew’s death triggered potentially crippling estate taxes for the family and there was great debate within the family about how to meet this pressing obligation and what kind of debt to assume.
 Mary, Robert and Tom struggled to find the best path forward.

 Lesson Learned: While most of us fly well under today’s estate tax exemptions, it is important to arrange your affairs in a tax-wise manner for your family or other loved ones.
-A local financial planner or attorney can craft a plan that maximizes what you are able to leave behind and in the way that you intend.
+A local financial planner or attorney can craft a plan that maximizes what you are able to leave your loved ones and charities and in the way that you intend.

 Never Make Assumptions

 In the movie, the family once again pins its financial hopes on a distant relative.
 We meet Lady Maud, a Crawley cousin with whom the family has fallen out over inheritance tensions.
 The Dowager Countess fears Robert will be cheated out of his rightful bequest.
 Unbeknownst to the family, Maud has a daughter that she wishes to have inherit her estate.